Hi! I’m Sophia

 Sliding scale available

-I accept Cigna, Kaiser, UnitedHealth, and Medicaid (CCHA) insurance
+I accept Aetna, Cigna, Kaiser, UnitedHealth, and Medicaid (CCHA) insurance

 HSA/FSA accepted

-I reserve client slots for those who are uninsured or underinsured requiring low-cost options through Open Path Psychotherapy Collective.
+I reserve space for those who are uninsured or underinsured requiring low-cost options through Open Path Psychotherapy Collective.
 You may visit Open Path to sign up.
-If I do not have an opening with Open Path, check out the directory for clinicians with current openings
+(Currently these spots are full)

 I’m happy to provide a superbill to help you with insurance reimbursement and out-of-network benefits